right divorce lawyer

 explain it.
 (It happens!)
 Since communication is so essential to

-providing legal services, you may wish to consider hiring another lawyer if you
+providing legal services, you should consider hiring another lawyer if you

 can’t understand what your divorce lawyer is trying to communicate.